Most popular: dolphin

 The albatross is the rarest Patronus on our list; the one belonging to the lowest number of Wizarding World fans.
 With the longest wingspan of any bird – up to 11 feet – the albatross surfs the ocean winds for hours, hardly even needing to flap.
 If you have produced an albatross Patronus, perhaps you have a happy-go-lucky personality and enjoy throwing caution to the wind.
 The Dementors would be unlikely to get you down with this giant feathered friend soaring in to save the day.

-If you haven’t yet sought out your Patronus, you just need to sign up for a Wizarding Passport here to discover it.
+If you haven’t yet sought out your Patronus, you just need to sign up here to discover it.

 If you already have a Patronus you can admire it here.